 • “I am the vine; you are the branches.
 The one who remains in me and I in him—bears much fruit, because apart from me you can accomplish nothing.”
 (John 15:5)

-• What we have seen and heard we announce to you too, so that you may have fellowship with us (and indeed our fellowship is with the Father and with his Son Jesus Christ).
+• What we have seen and heard we announce to you too, so that you may have fellowship with us (and indeed our fellowship is with the Father and with His Son Jesus Christ).
 Thus we are writing these things so that our joy may be complete.
 (1 John 1:3-4)

 3. The City set on a Hill

 Then Jesus shifts the focus of his audience from the glow of a city to the glow of a single household.
-In the ancient Middle East houses were lit using small clay lamps.
-Since those houses were simple one room structures placing the lamp on a lamp stand gave light to the entire house.
+In the ancient Middle East, houses were lit using small clay lamps.
+Since those houses were simple one-room structures placing the lamp on a lampstand gave light to the entire house.
 Jesus used this earthly example to teach a spiritual lesson.
 That is we should not blend in with unbelievers for the fear of offending them because such behavior is like lighting a lamp and putting it under a basket indeed.

-Shining your light isn’t always a pleasant experience because light is not welcomed everywhere for it exposes the works of darkness.
+Shining your light isn’t always a pleasant experience because the light is not welcomed everywhere for it exposes the works of darkness.
 The Bible says “But their evil intentions will be exposed when the light shines on them.”
 (Ephesians 5:13 – NLT) We have to decide whether we want to please God or please men before we can shine our light before others, (John 12:42-43)

 Jesus said we shine our light through our good works.
 In Greek ‘works’ is translated as ‘ergon’.
-It means ‘labour’.
+It means ‘labor’.
 Labour is the price of good works.
 Unless you are willing to pay the price you cannot shine your light.

-In closing I would like to share a thought which happened to cross my mind while preparing this sermon.
+In closing, I would like to share a thought which happened to cross my mind while preparing this sermon.
 As God has called us to be the salt of the earth and the light of the world it makes us the most important group of people on the surface of this earth.
-It should be our prayer that the Holy Spirit will equip us with his grace to live a life worthy of that calling.
+It should be our prayer that the Holy Spirit will equip us with His grace to live a life worthy of that calling.